d9pouces/udevbackup/README.md

 target partition.
 The name is not important.
 All .ini files in /etc/udevbackup are read.
 These files must use the UTF-8 encoding.

-You can display all available options with the "help" command, but .
+You can display all available options through an example of config file with the "example" command.

-    udevbackup help
+    udevbackup example

     Create one or more .ini files in /etc/udevbackup.
     Yellow lines are mandatory.